Judges in two states reject Trump campaign lawsuits as the president continues to press unsubstantiated claims of fraud

 Trump’s supporters demanded that the count continue in Arizona, meanwhile, where Biden held a healthy lead Thursday but where hundreds of thousands of ballots remained uncounted.

-The president’s allies touted a narrow win in Pennsylvania, where a state appeals court on Thursday allowed GOP poll watchers to watch ballots counting from six feet away.
-The decision prompted election officials in Philadelphia to stop counting temporarily to accommodate observers; the count had resumed by 2 p.m.
+The president’s allies touted a narrow win in Pennsylvania, where a state appeals court on Thursday allowed GOP poll watchers to observe the counting of ballots from six feet away.
+The decision prompted election officials in Philadelphia to stop counting temporarily to accommodate the observers; the count had resumed by 2 p.m.

 The decision is unlikely to have an immediate impact on the vote count.
 Observers are not permitted to challenge the validity of ballots.
 The Trump campaign said in its brief that it was not trying to change this and “simply wants the right to observe.”